 The Connotation of Life After Divorce

 We’ve all heard the phrase before: life after divorce.
-It sounds like a catchphrase but doesn’t seem to be the most accurate when it comes to the connotation of how divorce is defined.
-Rolling off the tongue as it may, it just doesn’t seem right.
+Basically, it sounds like a catchphrase.
+However, it doesn’t seem to be the most accurate when it comes to the connotation of how divorce is defined.
+It just doesn’t seem right, rolling off the tongue.

 But there is definitely a relationship between how the phrase “life after divorce” is defined and felt.
-It is meant to be a phase in your life where you make the reconnection with yourself, your core, your beliefs.
-A life-altering event such as divorce almost demands it.
+It is meant to be a phase in life to make the reconnection with who you are, your core and your beliefs.
+This is a life-altering event, as such, almost demands it.

 Finding out more about who you are might seem like a scary opportunity, but it is an opportunity.
-You can accept it and move forward or fight it.
+However, you can accept it and move forward or fight it.
 Not only should you accept this change, but you should embrace it as well.

-There will come a point in the “life after divorce” where you recognize your solace from those everyday thoughts and actions that may have left you apprehensive.
-You also begin to appreciate scenarios that may have scared you previously.
+There will come a point in time the “life after divorce” where you recognize the solace from those everyday thoughts and actions that may have left you apprehensive.
+You begin to appreciate scenarios that may have scared you previously.
 Things like travelling alone, going to the movies, alone, or cooking alone, for example.

 Things to Appreciate About Life After Divorce

 Moving forward after a divorce is about small steps and self-recognition.
-It is about realizing that being alone is okay and not a reason for you to be cast out as a pariah.
+Realizing that being alone is okay.
+It is not a reason to be cast out as a pariah.
 Consider:

 Eating out by yourself and being totally comfortable with it

-- You will begin to appreciate the personal time alone and away from your usual environment.
+- You will begin to appreciate your personal time alone and away from your usual environment.